Cisco College Data & Information Overview

 Returning adults and other non-traditional students may appreciate the fact that Cisco College has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.

 The student to faculty ratio is often used as a measure to gauge how much access students will have to their professors - the lower the number, the better.
 At Cisco College, this rate is 21 to 1, which is high when compared to the national average of 15 to 1.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at Cisco College is 47%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Cisco College is 39%.
+This is lower than the national average of 47%.